TosbackCgusBridge-Bot/CGUs-versions/Salon/Privacy Policy.md

 When you interact with our Services, we strive to make your experience easy and meaningful.
 We or our third party service providers use cookies, web beacons (including clear GIFs), Flash LSOs, and similar technologies to track user activity and collect data about our Site, Services, and our users.
 As stated above, we may combine this data with the personal information we have collected from or about you.

-**_Cookies._** We use browser âcookiesâ on our Site.
-Cookies are a websiteâs way of remembering who you are.
-A cookie is a small text file that is stored on your computerâs hard drive or stored temporarily in your computerâs memory.
-There are two kinds of cookies, and we use both types of cookies on our Site: âsessionâ cookies and âpersistentâ cookies.
+**_Cookies._** We use browser “cookies” on our Site.
+Cookies are a website’s way of remembering who you are.
+A cookie is a small text file that is stored on your computer’s hard drive or stored temporarily in your computer’s memory.
+There are two kinds of cookies, and we use both types of cookies on our Site: “session” cookies and “persistent” cookies.
 Session cookies are deleted when you close your browser.
 Persistent cookies remain on your computer and retain information for later use tomorrow, next month or whenever they are set to expire.
 We use cookies to help us to identify account holders and to optimize their experience on our Site.
 Also, we will use cookies to monitor and maintain information about your use of this Site.

 Most Web browsers accept cookies automatically.
 You can delete cookies manually or set your browser to automatically delete cookies on a pre-determined schedule.
 If you decline to accept cookies, you may not be able to take advantage of or participate in certain features of this Site.

 Other companies that place advertising on our Site also have the ability to assign their cookies to you.
 You can opt out of the collection of certain information about you by many online advertisers.
-Please see the section below entitled âAdvertisingâ for additional information.
+Please see the section below entitled “Advertising” for additional information.

 **_Use of Flash Cookies and HTML5._** Our Services enable the use of the Adobe Flash Player.
-Your use of the Adobe Flash Player generates âflash cookiesâ (also known as âpersistent identification elementsâ or âlocal shared objectsâ).
+Your use of the Adobe Flash Player generates “flash cookies” (also known as “persistent identification elements” or “local shared objects”).
 The Adobe Flash Player (and similar applications) uses flash cookies to remember user settings, preferences and usage in a manner similar to the browser cookies referenced above.
 Flash cookies can store more information than browser cookies and are managed through a different interface than the one provided by your Web browser.
 You can control the degree to which you accept flash cookies by accessing your Adobe Flash Player management tools directly through the settings manager for Adobe Flash, located at http://www.macromedia.com/support/documentation/en/flashplayer/help/settings\_manager.html.
 (Users running the Windows operating system can generally view flash cookie files in this folder: \\Documents and Settings\\\[username\]\\Application Data\\Macromedia\\Flash Player.
 Users running the Apple operating system can generally view flash cookie files in this folder: /users/\[username\]/Library/Preferences/macromedia/Flash Player.
-Flash cookies, or LSO files are stored typically with an â.SOLâ extension.
+Flash cookies, or LSO files are stored typically with an “.SOL” extension.
 If you do not allow flash cookies on your computer, you may not be able to take advantage of or participate in certain features of our Services.

 HTML is the software language used for building most of the sites on the internet.
 Some HTML5 code may allow your responses to advertising and other activities to be monitored across websites, and for such information to be stored on your computer or mobile device and accessed by others you do or have done business with.
 Salon accesses user activity information stored through this feature of HTML5.
 As with cookies, other companies that place advertising on our Site may have the ability to access information using this feature of HTML5.
 Salon does not control and is not responsible for any such access or for their use of information obtained.

-**_Web Beacons._** Our Web pages or e-mail messages may contain a small graphic image called a Web beacon, which is sometimes also called a âclear gif,â that allows us to monitor and collect certain information about our users, such as the type of browser requesting the Web beacon, the IP address of the computer that the Web beacon is sent to and the time the Web beacon was viewed.
+**_Web Beacons._** Our Web pages or e-mail messages may contain a small graphic image called a Web beacon, which is sometimes also called a “clear gif,” that allows us to monitor and collect certain information about our users, such as the type of browser requesting the Web beacon, the IP address of the computer that the Web beacon is sent to and the time the Web beacon was viewed.
 Web beacons can be very small or invisible to the user, but, in general, any electronic image viewed as part of a Web page or email, including HTML-based content, can act as a Web beacon.
 We may use Web beacons to count visitors to our Web pages or to monitor how our users navigate our Site, and we may include Web beacons in email messages in order to count how many of the messages we sent were actually opened or acted upon.
 We use Web beacons to compile aggregate statistics about our Site and our marketing campaigns.

-**_Analytics._** Each time a visitor comes to the Site or uses our Application, our servers collect information, including, for example, the visitorâs domain name (e.g., the website that you came from), referral data (e.g., depending on your browser, the address of the last page or series of pages you visited prior to clicking through to our Site), and browser and platform type.
-We also count, track and aggregate each visitorâs activity as part of our analysis of general traffic flows at our Site and on our Application (e.g., tracking where traffic comes from, how traffic flows within the Site and our Application, etc.).
+**_Analytics._** Each time a visitor comes to the Site or uses our Application, our servers collect information, including, for example, the visitor’s domain name (e.g., the website that you came from), referral data (e.g., depending on your browser, the address of the last page or series of pages you visited prior to clicking through to our Site), and browser and platform type.
+We also count, track and aggregate each visitor’s activity as part of our analysis of general traffic flows at our Site and on our Application (e.g., tracking where traffic comes from, how traffic flows within the Site and our Application, etc.).
 We collect some of this data directly, and we also engage third party service providers (e.g., Google Analytics) who use the technologies described in this section, to collect this information and to assist us with our analytics.

 Security of Information